rust-lang/rustlings/README.md

 We highly recommend that you have a look at them before you start 📚️

 Most exercises contain an error that keeps them from compiling, and it's up to you to fix it!
-Some exercises contain tests that need to pass for the exercise to be done.
+Some exercises contain tests that need to pass for the exercise to be done ✅

 ### Watch Mode